cascadiajs/2015.cascadiajs.com/proposals/README.md

 something great to talk about.

-There are about a million reasons why you don’t consider yourself a speaker, let alone at CascadiaJS.
+There are about a million reasons why you don’t consider yourself a speaker, let alone at Cascadia.
 We are here to prove you wrong.
 If all you have is a gut feeling that you should be on stage, we are here to reach out and help you to develop or hone the skills you think you lack to deliver a great presentation.
 We are happy to brainstorm your interests to see if a great